 I managed to join the BBC NHU for a day to attend their wildlife camera open day event, held on Tuesday.
 Originally aimed at people who had worked with the BBC in the past 12 months I was able to get a ticket, though quickly realised why the original ticket restriction was in place.

 Besides the fact that there is a wealth of young talent that is trying to make it as a wildlife camera person and the venue in which the event was held was relatively small, the level at which the tone was pitched was by far for the more advanced camera operator.
-Rather than a training day, the main session in the morning was basically Mike Gunton (executive producer on Africa and up-coming show Survival) reading out a list of one-part or multi-part shows that are currently at various stages of commission by the BBC, whether on BBC One or BBC Two.
+Rather than a training day, the main session in the morning was mainly Mike Gunton (executive producer on Africa and up-coming show Survival) reading out a list of one-part or multi-part shows that are currently at various stages of commission by the BBC, whether on BBC One or BBC Two.
 For most programmes there was a little promo video included, made from stock footage, but one thing that I noticed was that stylistically these tended to be fast-paced and suspense-inducing.
 Whether this is what the tone of the show will be, I don’t know but it may be the best way to draw in commissioners and other collaborators.

 As you may have noticed, I tend to say ‘camera operator’ or ‘camera person’.
 Although I don’t have any problem with the term ‘cameraman’, I think the whole industry is trying to shake this image of being male-dominated, with top-class camera operators like Sophie Darlington or Justine Evans.
 But when I was sitting in that room, surrounded by 50 odd other people, about 90% were men, and the majority of those were in their 50s, not of the smallest build and had some short, grey stubble.
 I wonder how they viewed me.

 After this initial sales pitch of BBC programmes, there was a run-through of the various camera technologies that are currently used in broadcasting, and sometimes the pitfalls that come with them.
 A list is: